-Auto insurance: If you’ve purchased a new vehicle or made any significant updates, you should update your coverage.
+If you’ve purchased a new vehicle or made any significant enhancements to your car, you should update your coverage.
 Other factors such as your driving record, state of residence and even your age can greatly affect your insurance.
+Depending on your state and carrier, you may qualify for an auto insurance discount when you take the AAA Defensive Driving Course.
 So keep a close eye on your policy before you decide that no changes need to be made.

 Generally speaking, any change in your assets or major life events like a new job, marriage or childbirth are definite signs that your insurance coverage deserves some attention.
 To consolidate your policies, you may even wish to explore bundled insurance packages to ensure you have adequate protection going forward.

 Spring Into Action

 Since insurance isn’t traditionally considered an integral part of spring cleaning, it requires a bit of a change in mindset.
 Start to see this season of regrowth an as easy opportunity to develop your coverage and make sure what you have is properly protected.